 Victim assistance

-Hundreds of thousands of people live with the lasting consequences of landmine or explosive remnant of war.
+Hundreds of thousands of people live with the lasting consequences of landmine or explosive remnants of war.
 Many suffer from severe disabilities, social isolation, and a loss of livelihood.
 FSD runs tailored projects to help them regain independence and dignity.

 When an explosion changes a life forever

-In areas affected by landmines and unexploded ordnance, the most ordinary actions — farming, fetching water, going to school — can turn to tragedy in an instant.
+In areas affected by landmines and unexploded ordnance, the most ordinary actions — farming, fetching water, going to school — can turn into tragedy in an instant.
 Each year, thousands of people fall victim to accidents caused by these deadly remnants of war.

 For survivors, the injuries are often severe and irreversible.
 Beyond the physical consequences, many face isolation, stigmatisation, and a loss of autonomy.
 Their disabilities often prevent them from working, sometimes plunging the entire family into poverty.